shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 #### 6.2 Handling Non-Compliance by the Licensor When Reusing a Licensee's Derivative Work

-The VOD Reaction License is built on reciprocity.
-Just as Licensees must adhere to the Licensor's license terms when using the Licensor's VODs, the Licensor must also adhere to the conditions of the grant-back license (Clause 4 of the Licensor's VOD Reaction License) when the Licensor reuses a Licensee's Derivative Work.
+The VRL is built on reciprocity.
+Just as Licensees must adhere to the Licensor's license terms when using the Licensor's VODs, the Licensor must also adhere to the conditions of the grant-back license (Clause 4 of the Licensor's VRL) when the Licensor reuses a Licensee's Derivative Work.
 These conditions typically include restricting the Licensor's reuse to Permitted Platforms and, crucially, providing clear attribution to the Licensee.

 <details>
 <summary>What if the Licensor Fails to Comply?</summary>